cksource/ckeditor-cs-on-premises-infrastructure/kubernetes/helm/ckeditor-cs/README.md

-# CKEditor Collaboration Server On-Premise Kubernetes Helm chart example
+# CKEditor Collaboration Server On-Premise Helm chart

 Use this Helm chart to provision CKEditor Collaboration Server on your Kubernetes cluster.